Monthly report of January 2023

 This monthly report reviews the most important cryptocurrency news in January.
 In particular, the report delves into the bankruptcy of Genesis, Aave v3, Bitcoin news, BlackRock's announcement related to Bitcoin, Strike's collaboration with the payment services giant, and El Salvador's bitcoin-related advances.

-January in cryptocurrency market
+January in the cryptocurrency market

 The prices of cryptocurrencies started the year very positively.
 The rise in cryptocurrency prices was influenced, among other things, by the inversion of macroeconomic indicators to better than the pessimistic expectations at the end of the year.
 Of the cryptocurrencies offered by Northcrypto, the best performer was Aave, whose price rose by almost 60% during January.
 The price increase was driven by, among other things, Aave v3 and the GHO stablecoin probably coming out in the next few weeks.
 Of the other cryptocurrencies offered by Northcrypto, the prices of Polygon and Bitcoin increased by around 45% and nearly 40%, respectively.
 The prices of Litecoin and Ethereum were up more than 30%, while the price of Chainlink rose below 25%.